uzair123-ai/uzair123-ai/README.md

 - 👋 Hi, I’m uzair
-- 👀 I’m interested in python development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently looking for job
 - 📫 How to reach me ...
 uzairsaeed949@gmail.com

 <!---